Apipilikas/Apipilikas/README.md

 - 👀 I’m interested in Computer Science.
 Fields of interest:
   - Machine Learning
   - Software engineering
-- 🏢 I’m currently studying Computer Science at Athens University of Economics and Business (AUEB).
+- I have earned my Bachelor degree at Athens University of Economics and Business (AUEB).
+- 🏢 I’m currently working at Entersoft S.A. as Junior Softwarer Developer.
 - 📌 LinkedIn: www.linkedin.com/in/aggelos-pipilikas
 - 📫 apipilikas@gmail.com